 What does CLAUDE_CODE_NO_FLICKER do?

-Setting CLAUDE_CODE_NO_FLICKER=1 enables an experimental smooth rendering engine that eliminates terminal flickering during streaming responses.
+Setting CLAUDE_CODE_NO_FLICKER=1 enables the fullscreen TUI renderer that eliminates terminal flickering during streaming responses.
 By default, the renderer redraws the entire output with each token, causing visible flashing in code blocks and tables.
 With this variable set, output streams line-by-line without screen jumps, syntax highlighting stays stable, and table columns stay aligned.
 Add export CLAUDE_CODE_NO_FLICKER=1 to your shell profile for a permanently smoother experience.

 Can Claude Code manage servers and infrastructure?